ElLorans/GoldfishScrape/README.md

 links = grab_links(page.text, clean=False).values()

 ---------------------------------------------------------------------------------------------------------------------------------
-goldfishscrape.py contains many useful functions in order to scrape single pages, formats and deck on GoldFish.
+goldfishscrape.py contains many useful functions in order to scrape single pages, formats and decks on GoldFish.
 Import the functions from another .py file for scraping.